As coronavirus infections and vaccinations surge, hope collides with dread

 In Wellington, Fla., nurse and lactation consultant Deborah Montgomery has no such frustration.
 She was fully vaccinated in early February.

-“I kind of felt a little guilty that I was able to get it so easily because I’m a health-care worker,” said Montgomery, who is also a union delegate at her hospital, Palms West, in Loxahatchee, Florida.
+“I kind of felt a little guilty that I was able to get it so easily because I’m a health-care worker,” said Montgomery, who is also a union delegate at her hospital, Palms West, in Loxahatchee, Fla.
 “I have 100 percent relief.
-Knowing that I’m not going to transmit this to any of my little, itty bitty patients that I take care of, or that I’m going to take it from one room to another room.
+Knowing that I’m not going to transmit this to any of my little, itty-bitty patients that I take care of, or that I’m going to take it from one room to another room.
 I don’t’ worry about taking it home to my family.”

+On Friday the Centers for Disease Control and Prevention said it had concluded that people who are two weeks beyond their final shot of vaccine can travel with little risk of covid-19 infection.
+But because of the rising case load, the health agency said it still is not recommending that people do so.

-It was inevitable that some people would receive vaccines ahead of others, even with the shots now being distributed at a rate of about 2.8 million per day.
-A panel of experts, the Advisory Committee on Immunization Practices, set the priorities, pushing health care workers and vulnerable nursing home residents and staff to the front of the line.
+It was inevitable that some people would receive vaccines ahead of others, even with the shots now being distributed at a rate of about 2.9 million per day.
+A panel of experts, the Advisory Committee on Immunization Practices, recommended the priorities adopted by the federal government, pushing health-care workers and vulnerable nursing home residents and staff members to the front of the line.

-But it was not a given that with the end so tantalizingly near, the country would face the possibility of another major surge in infections.
-That is the result of the growth of a highly transmissible variant of the virus first detected in the United Kingdom that is now responsible for 26 percent of U.S. infections, along with some governors’ decisions to throw open places where people can gather indoors and rescind mask requirements.
-Those moves came despite ardent pleas from federal officials that it was too early.
+But it was not a given that, with the end so tantalizingly near, the country would face the possibility of another major surge in infections.
+That is the result of the growth of highly transmissible variants of the virus, including one first detected in Britain that is now responsible for 26 percent of U.S. infections, along with some governors’ decisions to throw open places where people can gather indoors and rescind mask requirements.
+Those moves came despite numerous pleas from federal officials that it was too early.

-“We can’t afford to let our guard down, Rochelle Walensky, director of the Centers for Disease Control and Prevention, said at Wednesday’s White House briefing on the virus.
-“We are so close, so very close to getting back to the everyday activities we all miss so much.”
+“This is a pivotal moment for our country,” CDC Director Rochelle Walensky said at Friday’s White House coronavirus briefing.
+“As I said before, we are taking unprecedented actions to vaccinate the public as quickly as possible, and millions are being vaccinated each and every day.
+We are better equipped than ever before to take on this serious challenge, but we must remain vigilant.”

 As that progress occurs, infections and hospitalizations are increasing.
 The seven-day rolling average of cases, considered the most reliable barometer of infections, reached 66,009 on Thursday, according to reports from state health departments analyzed by The Washington Post.

-On Wednesday, Walensky said the U.S. was averaging 4,900 hospitalizations per day, 300 more than the previous week.
+On Friday, Walensky said the seven-day average of new hospital admissions in the United States was nearly 4,950 per day.

 Case counts are rising sharply in New York, New Jersey, Connecticut, Minnesota, West Virginia and elsewhere.
 In Rhode Island, where Forman is preparing for another spike, the rate of positive tests ticked up from 2 percent last week to 2.4 percent this week, according to state data.
-That is still well below the crisis level the state reached in December, but heading the wrong way.
+That is still well below the crisis level the state reached in December, but the numbers are heading the wrong way.

-Other states are still experiencing declines in case counts, some of them substantial, including California, Texas, Georgia, Arkansas and Arizona.
+Other states, including California, Texas, Georgia, Arkansas and Arizona, are experiencing declines in case counts, some of them substantial.

-Almost nowhere is worse than Michigan, which has seen its seven-day average rise from 1,030 on Feb.
+Almost nowhere is the crisis worse than in Michigan, which has seen its seven-day average rise from 1,030 on Feb.
 21 to 5,663 on March 31.
-Gov. Gretchen Whitmer (D) recently asked the Biden administration to surge vaccine to the hard-hit state and other hot spots.
-One local official there said the vaccination effort is lacking in intensity.
+Gov. Gretchen Whitmer (D) recently asked the Biden administration to surge vaccine doses to the hard-hit state and other hot spots.
+One local official said the vaccination effort is lacking in intensity.

-“This is the worst emergency crisis that we’ve been in our lifetime,” said Pamela Pugh, chief public health officer for the city of Flint during the height of the city’s water crisis and a longtime resident of Saginaw.
+“This is the worst emergency crisis that we’ve been in in our lifetime,” said Pamela Pugh, who was the chief public health officer for the city of Flint during the height of the city’s water crisis and is a longtime resident of Saginaw.
 “They say that we’re in a race for time, [but] we can’t say that, we can’t know that and then distribute the vaccine in the way that we have.”

-Likewise, Austin Mayor Steve Adler, a Democrat who has been in a legal brawl with Texas Attorney General Ken Paxton (R) to preserve his city’s mask mandate, said Abbott is confusing the public.
+Likewise, Austin Mayor Steve Adler, a Democrat who has been in a legal brawl with Texas Attorney General Ken Paxton (R) to preserve his city’s mask mandate, said Abbott, the governor, is confusing the public.

-“Communication and messaging is really important, and that’s why I was real frustrated when the governor said ‘We have to remove our mask mandate, but I still urge everyone to wear masks’,” Adler said.
+“Communication and messaging is really important, and that’s why I was real frustrated when the governor said ‘We have to remove our mask mandate, but I still urge everyone to wear masks,’ ” Adler said.
 “In my mind, that’s a contradictory message to people.
 They don’t know what to believe at that point.”

-A spokeswoman for Abbott, Renae Eze, said people have ‘learned and mastered’ how to protect themselves and loved ones from coronavirus and ‘do not need the government to tell them how to do so.’”
+A spokeswoman for Abbott, Renae Eze, said in a statement, “People have ‘learned and mastered’ how to protect themselves and loved ones from coronavirus and ‘do not need the government to tell them how to do so.’ ”

-Jody Lanard, a physician who worked for nearly two decades as a pandemic communications adviser to the World Health Organization, said public health authorities need to acknowledge they are sending mixed messages, some good and some bad.
+Jody Lanard, a physician who worked for nearly two decades as a pandemic communications adviser to the World Health Organization, said public health authorities need to acknowledge that they are sending mixed messages, some good and some bad.

-“If they refuse to bless any normal behavior, people are either going to make it up for themselves, or go to the weird side,” she said, referring to conspiracy and quack science.
+“If they refuse to bless any normal behavior, people are either going to make it up for themselves, or go to the weird side,” she said, referring to conspiracy theories.
 “For CDC to have some authority, they should be the ones who give everyone a Plan B.”

-Glen Nowak, director of the Center for Health and Risk Communication at the University of Georgia and a former media relations director at the CDC, said in public health, one foot is always on the gas and the other is always on the brake.
+Glen Nowak, director of the Center for Health and Risk Communication at the University of Georgia and a former media relations director at the CDC, said that in public health, one foot is always on the gas pedal and the other on the brake.

 “There’s a lot of caution about what to say, and that’s probably driven by fear,” Nowak said.
 “If you’re not cautious, and something bad happens, people will hold you responsible for that.
 If I warn you and something doesn’t happen, that’s not as bad as if I don’t warn you and something bad does happen.”

+“Providing guidance in the midst of a changing pandemic and its changing science is complex,” she said.

-Forman said she will watch closely and hope for vaccinations to outrun the virus.
-At this point, she believes, no one can be blamed for the way they respond to a trying, once in a century crisis.
+In Rhode Island, Forman said she will watch closely and hope for vaccinations to outrun the virus.
+At this point, she believes, no one can be blamed for the way they respond to a grueling, once-in-a-century crisis.

-“A year into this we’ve spent so much time, all of us, trying to be thoughtful and [respect]the need to balance safety with the need for connection and the need for sanity.
+“A year into this, we’ve spent so much time, all of us, trying to be thoughtful and [respect] the need to balance safety with the need for connection and the need for sanity.
 So I think one of the things I’ve learned for myself is I can’t judge anyone else for the decisions they are making.”